pultar/ase/doc/ase/calculators/harmonic.rst

 Example 4: Anharmonic Corrections
 ---------------------------------
-The strategy in Example 3 can be used to compute anharmonic corrections to the Harmonic Approximation when the :class:`Harmonic` calculator is coupled with a calculator that can compute interactions beyond the Harmonic Approximation, e.g. :mod:`~ase.calculators.vasp`.
+The strategy in Example 3 can be used to compute anharmonic corrections to the Harmonic Approximation when the :class:`HarmonicCalculator` is coupled with a calculator that can compute interactions beyond the Harmonic Approximation, e.g. :mod:`~ase.calculators.vasp`.